 This page is about monitoring for prostate cancer, including active surveillance and watchful waiting.
 There is information about

 Monitoring prostate cancer

-Monitoring means keeping a close eye on you medically.
+Monitoring means that your treatment team keep a close eye on you.
 You don't have any treatment straight away.
 Your doctor monitors you with regular tests, to see whether your prostate cancer is staying the same or starting to grow.
 You can start treatment straight away if there is any sign that you need to.

 You may have active surveillance if you are diagnosed with localised prostate cancer that may never need treatment.
 Localised prostate cancer means that the cancer is contained completely within the prostate gland.
 Active surveillance means that you usually go to the hospital for regular appointments.

-You have blood tests every 1 to 3 months to monitor your levels of a protein called prostate specific antigen (PSA).
-You also have regular digital rectal examinations, and samples of prostate tissue (biopsies) taken every 2 to 3 years.
-If the tests show that the cancer is starting to grow your doctor will advise you to have treatment with surgery or radiotherapy.
+You have blood tests every few months to monitor your levels of a protein called prostate specific antigen (PSA).
+You also have regular digital rectal examinations.
+After the first year of surveillance you have samples of prostate tissue (biopsies) taken.
+If any of these tests show that the cancer is starting to grow, your doctor will advise you to have treatment.
+They may recommend either surgery to remove the prostate gland or radiotherapy.
+Some people have hormone therapy as well as radiotherapy.
 These treatments aim to try to cure your prostate cancer.